2021-2022 Housing Information

 DHRE maintenance and custodial staff continue operating in our Villages and respond to maintenance requests.
 Our custodial cleaning program uses an EPA-registered disinfectant to clean high-touch surfaces including hallways, elevators, doors, entrances, stairwells, etc.

-Once residents occupy an apartment, it is their responsibility to clean their individual bedroom and bathroom; cleaning of the shared kitchen and living room spaces are the responsibility of the assigned occupants.
-Residents should not share dishes, silverware, pots and pans, and other cooking or food service items.
+Once residents occupy an apartment (AV or UV), it is their responsibility to clean their individual bedroom and bathroom; cleaning of the shared kitchen and living room spaces are the responsibility of the assigned occupants.
+Residents of Coyote Village are responsible for cleaning their rooms; cleaning of community bathrooms and common areas is done by custodial staff.
+All residents should not share dishes, silverware, pots and pans, and other cooking or food service items.